Permafrost/Tundra/SERVICES.md

 * `$replacement` is the replacement string to be substituted in the given string wherever the given pattern is found.
 * `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
-If false, captured groups can be referred to with dollar-sign references, such as $1, and other special characters may need to be escaped.
+If `false`, captured groups can be referred to with dollar-sign references, such as $1, and other special characters may need to be escaped.
-  Defaults to false.
+  Defaults to `false`.
 * `$mode` is a choice of whether to replace all occurrences of the pattern, or just the first occurrence.
 If not specified, defaults to all occurrences.